Deformations of log terminal and semi log canonical singularities: Introduction

-\begin{mainthm}[Corollary \ref{general klt fibers}] Let $T$ be a smooth complex variety and $(\mathcal{X}, \mathcal{D}, \ba^{\lambda}) \to T$ be a proper flat family of triples over $T$, where $\mathcal{D}$ is an effective $\Q$-Weil divisor on a normal variety $\mathcal{X}$. \begin{enumerate}[label=\textup{(\arabic*)}] \item If some closed fiber $(\mathcal{X}_{t_0}, \mathcal{D}_{t_0})$ is valuatively klt then so is a general fiber $(\mathcal{X}_{t}, \mathcal{D}_{t})$. \item If some closed fiber $(\mathcal{X}_{t_0}, \mathcal{D}_{t_0})$ is two-dimensional klt, then so is a general fiber $(\mathcal{X}_{t}, \mathcal{D}_{t})$. \end{enumerate} \end{mainthm} (1) tells us that klt singularities deform to klt singularities if a general fiber is $\Q$-Gorenstein.
-(2) is an immediate consequence of (1), because valuatively klt singularities and classical klt singularities coincide in dimension two (cf.~Lemma \ref{2-dim val lc}).
-Since $T$ is not necessarily one-dimensional, (2) is a generalization of the result of \cite{EV} to higher-dimensional bases.
-Note that the total space $\mathcal{X}$ is not (log) $\Q$-Gorenstein in general, and therefore, the classical inversion of adjunction for klt singularities cannot be applied directly.
+\begin{mainthm}[Corollary \ref{general klt fibers}] Let $(\mathcal{X}, \mathcal{D}) \to T$ be a proper flat family of pairs over a complex variety $T$, where $\mathcal{D}$ is an effective $\Q$-Weil divisor on a normal variety $\mathcal{X}$.
+Suppose that some closed fiber $(\mathcal{X}_{t_0}, \mathcal{D}_{t_0})$ is valuatively klt.
+Then so is a general fiber $(\mathcal{X}_{t}, \mathcal{D}_{t})$.
+In particular, if $(\mathcal{X}_{t}, \mathcal{D}_{t})$ is log $\Q$-Gorenstein, then it is klt. \end{mainthm} Theorem A says that klt singularities deform to klt singularities if the general fibers are $\Q$-Gorenstein.
+Note that the total space $\mathcal{X}$ is not (log) $\Q$-Gorenstein in general, and therefore, the classical inversion of adjunction for klt singularities cannot be applied directly even if $T$ is a smooth curve and the fibers are $\Q$-Gorenstein.
+We also remark that the result of Esnault-Viehweg immediately follows from Theorem A, because valuatively klt singularities and classical klt singularities coincide in dimension two (cf.~Lemma \ref{2-dim val lc}).